Meet the artist who's painting Brigus — house by house | CBC News

 "Why would somebody be selling photos of houses?" said a passerby.

 His solution to the illusion?
-"I ended up getting a sign made when I'm in the show now: 'David Connelly Paintings.'"
+"I ended up getting a sign made when I'm in the show now: 'David Connolly Paintings.'"

 In addition to sheds, barns, and fishing stages, I asked what else he liked to paint.